agama-project/agama/doc/storage_ui.md

 In YaST, every volume specifies two different kinds of lower size limits.
 The so-called "desired size" that is the smallest size that is recommeded for a normal usage of that volume and the "min size" that is the lower threshold for the volume to be minimally useful.
-On top of that, every volume has a "weight", used adjust how the available space is distributed among the volumes.
+On top of that, every volume has a "weight", used to adjust how the available space is distributed among the volumes.

 On the other hand, the maximum size for a given volume can be configured with the optional "max size".
-But that value can be overriden if LVM is used by the also optional "max size LVM".
+But that value can be overridden if LVM is used by the also optional "max size LVM".

 Experience has shown that people in charge of defining the volumes for each product struggle to grasp the concepts of desired size, min size and weight.
 The flexibility and level of customization